ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/artifact_building/index.rst

-If you need to edit a data key that you already generated, you can either edit the above :code:`make_artifacts` command to have it replace instead of append , or you can remove certain data keys from the artifact using :code:`art.remove('<DATA_KEY>')` with ipython.
+If you need to edit a data key that you already generated, you can either edit the above :code:`make_artifacts` command to have it replace instead of append by using the :code:`-r` flag, or you can remove certain data keys from the artifact using :code:`art.remove('<DATA_KEY>')` with ipython.